Hakeem626/Password-Generator/README.md

 # Password Generator

 ## Description
-This is a password generator application that allows users to generate secure passwords based on their desired criteria.
+This is a simple password generator application that allows users to generate secure passwords based on their desired criteria.
 It provides flexibility in selecting password length and character types.

 ## Features
 - Generate a random password based on user-selected criteria.